DigWam/sigrok-Zero1-Decoder/README.md

 # sigrok-Zero1-Decoder
-A SigRok decoder for the Hornby Zero1 train Command Control system (pre dates DCC)
+A SigRok decoder for the Hornby Zero1 train Digital Command Control system (pre dates DCC)

 There is still a notable following and user base for the Hornby Zero1 Digital Command Control system from the 1970's so I have written this decoder to let you see what